mtetlow/Salesforce-Public-Tag-To-Chatter-Topics-Migration/README.md

 Salesforce Public Tags to Chatter Topics Migration Tool
 =========

-This tool provides a Batch Apex class which converts Public Tags associated to records in Salesforce to Chatter Topics for Objects.
+This tool provides a Batch Apex class which converts Public Tags associated to records in Salesforce to Chatter Topics for Objects (Spring '14 / Version 30.0 feature).

 Components
 --